jayzheng98/jayzheng98.github.io/_projects/project1.md

 sudo apt-get install build-essential cmake libfftw3-dev libmbedtls-dev libboost-program-options-dev libconfig++-dev libsctp-dev
 ```

  - *Installation: For the further development on source code, we download the [source code](https://github.com/srsran/srsRAN/archive/refs/heads/master.zip) instead of direct installation.
-Then open it with IDE "[Clion](https://www.jetbrains.com/clion/)" for both coding and building (After building, the source code will generate the corresponding executable cpp files: srsue/srsenb/srsepc)*
+Then edit and build it with IDE "[Clion](https://www.jetbrains.com/clion/)" (After building, the source code will generate the corresponding executable cpp files: srsue/srsenb/srsepc)*

  - *Configuration: Generally, there are several fields in the configuration file of each LTE element (ue.conf, enb.conf, epc.conf) need to be customized.
 However, to save space, such processes are not recorded here*

 ### Joint Debugging
-**1.** Once you've completed steps above, you can start testing the normal connections between SDR(UE) and SDR(eNB+EPC)

-**2.** The template shell command to enable each device is:
+**1.** The template shell command to enable each device is:
 ```shell
 sudo PATH_TO_THE_EXECUTABLE_FILE PATH_TO_THE_CONFIGURATION_FILE
 ```